owen6314/owen6314.github.io/_posts/2018-06-13-kerneldebug2.md

-Since my machine uses **systemd** instead of **init** [[6]](https://www.systutorials.com/239880/change-systemd-boot-target-linux/) I can switch to a text mode by changing the *runlevel* or *target*.
+Since my machine uses **systemd** instead of **init** [[6]](https://www.systutorials.com/239880/change-systemd-boot-target-linux/) I can switch to a text mode by changing the *runlevel* or its equivelant keyword: *target*.

 <pre>
 $ cat /proc/1/status | grep Name